hchiam/please/library/expected_output.md

 tree bark
 array is [2, 3, 4]
 use array of numb pie on [2, 3, 4]
-output of array of numb pie is [2, 3, 4]
+output of array of numb pie is [2 3 4]

+...THANK YOU!

 ```